TL;DR

 Verdict: Keyboard Maestro offers far more trigger types, including system events and hardware-based triggers.

-Alfred's Powerpack clipboard history is excellent—fast, searchable, supports text/images/file paths, and integrates seamlessly with snippets.
+Alfred's Powerpack clipboard history is excellent—fast, searchable, supports text/images/file paths, and integrates smoothly with snippets.
 The clipboard viewer is clean and efficient, and auto-clearing options respect privacy.

 Verdict: Alfred's clipboard management is more polished and user-friendly.